ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 Loading a Scenario
 ------------------
 Before we load the scenario you need to decide which scenario file to use.
-This tutorial is based on a simple scenario which you can create in the previous tutorial on generating a scenario.
+This tutorial is based on a simple scenario which you can create in the tutorial on :ref:`generating a scenario <generating_scenario>`.
 However, since generating a scenario involves training Non-Uniform Rational B-Splines (NURBS) and may take a while, we have also provided the scenario file online for your convenience.

 Therefore, the first step is to decide if you want to use your previously created scenario or the online version.
 If you want to use the online version you must adjust the boolean ``DOWNLOAD_DATA`` to ``True``.
 If not you need to adjust